 Welcome to the Human Data Science group at Utrect University

-The Human Data Science (HDS) group, led by Dr. Daniel Oberski, operates at the intersection of statistics, computer science, and social and behavioural sciences.
+The Human Data Science (HDS) group, led by Prof. dr. Daniel Oberski, operates at the intersection of statistics, computer science, and social and behavioural sciences.
 Data is often about humans, and data about humans is messy.
 As a result, data science is prone to errors at every step of the investigative cycle.
 With this in mind, the HDS group develops methods which:

 - Acknowledge that errors – in data, modelling decisions, and implementation – are inevitable;